 In an attempt to bring the younger audience back in front of the TV, Disney has recently announced a multi-year deal to broadcast live events from the Overwatch League.
 Don’t worry, they will stream it online too.

-25. The most popular game streamer on Twitch is Ninja with 13.9 million followers.
+25. As of January, 2020, the most popular game streamer on Twitch is Ninja with 14.7 million followers.

 (Source: Twitch Tracker)

-The channel with most streams is summit1g, with the amazing 35.6k videos until now.
+The channel with most streams is dota2mc_ru, with the amazing 47.3k videos until now.

 26. Viewers spend 8x longer watching live videos than on-demand.

 People who are streaming on their TVs spend 42 minutes on average watching a live video, and only 5.1 minutes if it’s on-demand.